GdGohan/KoumajouDensetsu2ModdingTools-KD1OstModforKD2/README.md

 py:Python

-musicplayer:pip install pygame, pip install pillow
+musicplayer:pip install pygame, pip install pillow(loads files from the "modf/bgm" folder, and opens the bgmlist.txt file from the "modf/define" folder)

 tools(test):it's not working for kd2(only kd2descrypt/encrypt codes work fine)